 SNS 057: Noticing God's Splendor in Nature, Psalm 29, Psalm Tuesday

-My name is Charles, Charles Yerkes and this is Psalm Tuesday here on the Simple Not Shallow Podcast.
+My name is Charles, Charles Yerkes, and this is Psalm Tuesday here on the Simple Not Shallow Podcast.
 This is a podcast for those who want a deeper faith and not an aggressively mediocre one.
-Psalm Tuesday is series in which, each Tuesday, we will listen to a Psalm being read in a manner that honors their original use as part of a worship service.
+Psalm Tuesday is a series in which, each Tuesday, we will listen to a Psalm being read in a manner that honors its original use as part of a worship service.
 In this episode, we are reading Psalm 29.

 So, grab yourself some coffee, and let’s get started.